RESEARCHERS

 3. The corresponding author has the ORCIDcode, this is reported in DRAC and is shown in FUTUR.

-4. The corresponding author is linked to a UPC research group as research staff UPC.
-This criterion does not apply to doctoral students without a contractual relationship with the UPC when they are corresponding authors of the articles.
+4. The corresponding author is linked to a UPC research group as research staff UPCThis criterion also applies to doctoral students with a contractual relationship with the UPC when they are corresponding authors of the articles.
 Linking to the research group UPC is verified from DRAC o FUTUR

 • The SBPA requests a copy of the article from the corresponding author in case it cannot be accessed from the publication platform.